chicgeek/pistachio/site/README.md

 TL;DR
 ---
- - `npm run docs` to run style guide site
+ - `npm install && npm start` to run style guide site
  - If a new page is not showing, restart the app!

 File Structure